cbonoz/chia21/README.md

 </p>
 # Chiaspace

+A marketplace for Chia coins backed by IPFS

-Chiaspace is an app that converts any coin built on Chia to be treatable as a purchasable and tradeable NFT.
+Chiaspace is an app that converts coins built on Chia to be purchasable and tradeable as NFTs.

 Built for the Build on Chia hackathon.
 Going after the 'Improved NFT' category.